WebDNA

 HeroSection: "Full-width hero with animated headline and CTA",

-BlogCard: "Card showing post title, date, tag, and excerpt"
+BlogCard: "Card showing post title, date, and excerpt"

 }